terroir

 Drops of Terroir Prologue RED 2022 bottle

-Hand-numbered · Japanese cedar box
+Hand-numbered · Japanese gift box

 The Object